dlang-tour/english/basics/alias-strings.md

 ### Multi-line strings

-Strings in D can always stretch over multiple lines:
+Strings in D can always span over multiple lines:

     string multiline = "
     This